 The reality that performance is the foundation for the problems that children suffer is not isolated to rich children.
 However, affluence places rich children in the position of having many more areas in which they are expected to perform; hence, “high-octane” performance.

-For children in poverty or for those from a modest level of income, as groups, performance expectation generally stops at the time when a child has gained moderate level of social skills.
+For children in poverty or for those from a modest level of income, performance expectation generally stops when a child has gained a moderate level of social skills.
 For children from wealthy families, the pressure has just begun.
-Children can be expected to perform well enough to get into a preschool that will get them into the “right” preparatory schools so that they can attend the “right” colleges and post graduate programs.
+Children can be expected to perform well enough to get into a preschool that will get them into the “right” preparatory schools so that they can attend the “right” colleges and postgraduate programs.
 All their free time is scheduled with lessons and organized sports so that they can “look” good for admissions boards.

 This kind of life creates sad, lonely, anguished children who masquerade their suffering with anger and self-absorption or self-hatred and depression.
 Their ability to tolerate failure is minimal.
-They are desperate for acceptance and a cannot believe when someone accepts them.
+They are desperate for acceptance and cannot believe it when someone accepts them.
 They need a buffer from the constant expectation of performance.
 Parents, you are that buffer.
 If your child is suffering, take a moment and ask yourself, am I contributing to this?
-You have more power than you realize, even when your child is a teen and pretends you mean nothing anymore.
-Your ability to make a difference in your child’s life is still powerful, but it must be executed indirectly.
+You have more power than you realize.
+This is true even when your child is a teen and pretends you mean nothing anymore.
+Your ability to make a difference in your child’s life is still powerful.
+However, it must be executed indirectly.
 If your intent is to relieve their pressure, your actions will be powerful medicine.

 When you decide you want to find someone to help you, consider this information as you begin your search.

 And if you want to discuss this with me, give me a call.
 We’ll talk.